thieu1995/mealpy/docs/source/pages/general/simple_guide.rst

 Training
 --------

-Start learning by call function **solve()**.
-There are 4 different training modes include:
+To start learning, call the **solve()** function.
+There are four different training modes available:

-1. process: Using multi-cores to update fitness for whole population (Parallel: no effect on updating process)
+1. **process**: Uses multiple cores to update fitness for the entire population (parallel processing; no effect on updating process).
-2. thread: Using multi-threads to update fitness for whole population (Parallel: no effect on updating process)
+2. **thread**: Uses multiple threads to update fitness for the entire population (parallel processing; no effect on updating process).
-3. swarm: Updating fitness after the whole population move (Sequential: no effect on updating process)
+3. **swarm**: Updates fitness after the entire population moves (sequential processing; no effect on updating process).
-4. single: Updating fitness after each agent move (Sequential: effect on updating process)
+4. **single**: Updates fitness after each agent moves (sequential processing; affects updating process).

 .. code-block:: python